akdo3/akdo-Library/README.md

 end)
 ```
 ## Suggestions
-We encourage suggestions to improve the akdo Library!
-If you have any suggestions, error reports, or feature requests, feel free to send them to this Discord Server.
+We encourage suggestions to improve akdo Library!
+If you have any suggestions, error reports, or feature , feel free to send them to this Discord Server.

 Key Improvements:
 Clearer Structure: Sections are organized for better readability.